-At around half-a-trillion dollars, New South Wales is Australia’s largest state economy, accounting for around a third of the nation’s economic output and home to nearly a third of all Australians.
+At almost 700 billion dollars, New South Wales is Australia’s largest state economy, accounting for around a third of the nation’s economic output and home to nearly a third of Australians.

-New South Wales has a diversified, service driven economy with a relatively lower exposure to commodity prices compared to the mining states of Western Australia and Queensland.
-Over the past two decades, the services share of the state economy has gradually lifted to account for three quarters of economic activity and around 90 per cent of employment.
+New South Wales has a diversified, service-driven economy with a relatively lower exposure to commodity prices compared to the mining states of Western Australia and Queensland.
+Over the past two decades, the services share of the state economy has gradually lifted to account for around 75 per cent of economic activity and more than 90 per cent of employment.

-New South Wales has a comparative strength in the provision of business services which, in aggregate, has grown to account for nearly a third of Gross State Product.
-This includes industries such as financial services, professional, scientific and technical services, property services, information media and telecommunications.
-The construction, manufacturing, health, education and utilities sectors also account for large shares of economic activity.
+New South Wales has a comparative strength in the provision of business services which, in aggregate, has grown to account for 30 per cent of GSP.
+This includes industries such as financial services, professional, scientific and technical services, property services, information media and telecommunications as well as administrative and support services.
+The construction and health industries also account for large shares of the state’s economic activity.

 The largest industries in New South Wales, by employment, are health and social care, professional, scientific and technical services, retail trade, construction and education.
 Together these industries account for over half of all employment in the state.

 New South Wales has the largest labour force in the nation with almost 4.5 million people either employed or seeking employment.
 In November 2022, over two-thirds (66.7 per cent) of the state’s population were participating in the labour force – the highest monthly proportion on record.
 This reflects a strong recovery from the pandemic-driven declines that saw sharp falls in the labour force participation rate in 2020 and 2021.
 The recovery of the state’s labour force participation rate has been supported by the long-term trend of increasing participation in the labour market by women.
 The labour market has tightened considerably through 2022, with the unemployment rate falling to 3 per cent in October 2022, which was the lowest unemployment rate recorded for New South Wales since 1974.